Mohamedosama-dev/Wallet_Mobile/README.md

 1. **Dashboard Page**:
    This page displays your available balance, phone credit (if applicable), and a summary of recent transactions.

+2. **Deposit Page**:
+   Allows you to deposit funds into your wallet.
+You can add money to your balance, which will be reflected immediately in your available funds.

+3. **Withdraw Page**:
+   Enables users to withdraw funds from their wallet.
+The app checks the available balance to ensure sufficient funds before processing the withdrawal.

-2. **Transfer Page**:
+4. **Transfer Page**:
    Allows you to initiate money transfers to other users by entering their phone number and the amount to transfer.
 The app will deduct the transferred amount from your balance and update the transaction history.

-3. **Withdraw Page**:
-   Enables users to withdraw funds from their wallet.
-The app checks the available balance and processes the withdrawal accordingly.
+5. **Transfer to Charity Page**:
+   A special page dedicated to transferring funds to a charity.
+You can select the amount to donate, and the app will process the transaction, updating the history accordingly.

+6. **Recharge Phone Credit Page**:
+   Allows you to recharge your phone or another user’s phone credit.
+You can enter the phone number and the recharge amount, and the app will handle the transaction.

+7. **Pay Bill Page**:
+   This page allows you to pay various bills directly from your wallet.
+You can select the bill category (e.g., electricity, water) and input the amount to pay.
+The app will deduct the bill amount from your wallet and process the transaction.

-4. **Transactions Page**:
+8. **Transactions Page**:
-   View a detailed list of all past transactions, including transfers, withdrawals, and other wallet-related activities.
+   View a detailed list of all past transactions, including deposits, withdrawals, transfers (to users or charity), phone credit recharges, and bill payments.

 ## File Structure